Coinbase Pro VS Poloniex: Cryptocurrency Exchange Comparison

 You should check the trading fees and read a couple of customer reviews which detail their experience with that exchange.
 Are they quick to solve your problems or does their team take ages before getting back to you?

 About the Exchanges

-The story of Coinbase Pro / GDAX begins in 2012, with the launch of its sister-platform called Coinbase.
+The story of Coinbase Pro / GDAX begins in 2012 in San Francisco, California, with the launch of its sister-platform called Coinbase.
 The founding team was made of Brian Armstrong and Fred Ehrsam, two crypto enthusiasts who have helped revolutionize the way we trade with digital assets nowadays.

 Coinbase caught the attention of crypto traders because of its compliance with government regulations.
 Most of the other crypto exchanges avoided them altogether, but Coinbase wanted to prove to their users that they offer a safe and protected trading network.
 Many renowned venture capital firms and individuals invested in Coinbase for the same reason.